The Perfect Halloween Treats: A Spooky Skull Cake Recipe

 - 1 cup buttermilk

-Pro Tip: No buttermilk?!
+Pro Tip: No buttermilk on hand?
 No problem!
-DIY by combining 1 tablespoon of white vinegar or freshly squeezed lemon juice (so important - store bought variety will not work!) and enough milk to measure 1 cup.
-Stir, then let stand for 5 minutes.
+You can easily make your own DIY buttermilk by combining 1 tablespoon of white vinegar or freshly squeezed lemon juice with enough milk to measure 1 cup.
+Stir well and let it stand for 5 minutes.
 Voila!

 Makes enough to decorate 12 Skulls